sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 To use pay-as-you-go billing, you need to first set up SharePoint agents  as a resource in Azure.
 That resource is used whenever a user without a Microsoft 365 Copilot license uses a SharePoint agent.
 For more information, see [Use agents with pay-as-you-go billing](/sharepoint/sharepoint-agents-azure-billing).

-## Comparison of pay-as-you-go billing, Copilot licenses, and the trial promotion
+## Comparison of Copilot licenses, pay-as-you-go billing, and the trial promotion

-What does the user get with pay-as-you-go billing vs. a Copilot license vs. the trial promotion?
+What does the user get with pay-as-you-go billing, a Copilot license and the trial promotion?
 Here is a comparison:

 | [Licensed for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-licensing) | [Pay-as-you-go](/sharepoint/sharepoint-agents-azure-billing) Enabled | [Trial promotion access](/sharepoint/manage-trial-agents-sharepoint-powershell#what-is-the-trial-access-to-sharepoint-agents) opted In | What does the user get? |
 |-----------------------------------------|-----------------------|-----------------------------|-------------------------|